-It’s about this time of year, as Christmas slowly creeps up on us, with the New Year hand in hand, that we start to think about what the New Year will hold for us.
+It’s about this time of year, as Christmas slowly creeps upon us, with the New Year hand in hand, that we start to think about what the New Year will hold for us.
 This time of year we start making New Year’s resolutions which usually include working out more, eating right, reading a certain amount of books (tick), starting a new love life, getting promoted etc. etc. The problem, however, is that a lot of the resolutions we end up making are empty and end up not working out.
-I can’t even count how many times that I have promised to myself that I would work out better in the New Year, but instead get caught up playing Halo or the new Fallout instead.
-For Christians though, our resolutions can look a bit different.
-We can say to ourselves that we are going to pray more in the year to come, or read the Bible more.
+I can’t even count how many times that I have promised to myself that I would work out better in the New Year, but instead, get caught up playing Halo or the new Fallout.
+For Christians, though, our resolutions can look a bit different.
+We can say to ourselves that we are going to pray more in the year to come or read the Bible more.
 These are great goals to set, don’t get me wrong.
-The problem, however, is that 9 out of 10 Christians (in my experience) that I’ve met fail to fulfill these resolutions as well.
-So maybe the question we should all be asking ourselves as the New Year approaches is, “as a Christian, what resolutions should I be setting for myself that I can actually fulfill so that God may be glorified?”
+The problem, however, is that 9 out of 10 Christians (in my experience) that I’ve met fail to fulfil these resolutions as well.
+So maybe the question we should all be asking ourselves as the New Year approaches is, “as a Christian, what resolutions should I be setting for myself that I can actually fulfil so that God may be glorified?”

 Glorifying God First

 As I have mentioned in my blog on Identity and Idolatry: Part I, we were all created in the image and likeness of God (Gen 1:26-27).
 Furthermore, the reason why we were created was to reflect God’s image to the world so that He may be glorified and be made known to all of creation.
 If this is true (I will write on this in a separate blog), then as Christians we have to consider if the resolutions we want to make are set up so that they make God more known to the rest of the world.

 John Piper has a lot of great stuff to say about glorifying God.
 However, one quote stands out to me where he says,